bossm747/innovatelabs/README.md

-# Groq App Generator
+# InnovateLabs

-An interactive web application that generates and modifies web applications using Groq's LLM API.
+An interactive web application that generates and modifies web applications using InnovateLabs' API.
 Built with Next.js and TypeScript.

 ## Features